VikasMeshram2708/SmritiLok/README.md

 - [ ] Save the coordinates data when marker coords changes and persist them.

 - [ ] Pass the locations props to save journey form.

+- [ ] Use imageKit for media uploads.